foundling/scaffold/README.md

 ## Motivation:

-Between learning to build new things and writing about how to build things, I inevitably end up creating a lot of temporary directory structures.  `superdir` is a distraction-free way to generate these temporary structures without code.
+`superdir` is a simple and quick way to generate a directory structure without code.
 All you need is a schema file that you can generate yourself or copy from a tutorial you're following along with.
 Pipe it to `superdir` or pass it as an argument, and off you go.

 ## Behavior: